 More information about speakers soon.
 We hope to see you on the 19th and 20th of March, 2021!

 We're here to help all Australian Audiologists and Audiometrists.

-The HBA Board would like to acknowledge all the work that Jane MacDonald has devoted to this effort, in addition to her advocacy on behalf of our Members.
+The HBA Board would like to acknowledge all the work that Jane MacDonald devotes to this historic challenge, in addition to her advocacy on behalf of our Members.

-In her new role as Chief Executive Officer she continues, with all her experience and insight, to provide assistance, information and resources in our fight against Covid-19
+In her role as Chief Executive Officer she continues, with all her experience and insight, to provide assistance, information and resources in our fight against Covid-19.